-- Fermented Feed: Fermented feed has increased levels of Vitamins B, C, and K. It also has increased protein which can help with egg production.
+- Fermented Feed: Fermented feed has increased Vitamins B, C, and K. It also has increased protein which can help with egg production.
 Our staff can advise you further on these steps.

-- Chicken Coop: Your coop must work for the chickens and humans.
-There must be plenty of places for them to roost, 1-2 nesting boxes and it must be set up so it’s easy to clean!
+- Chicken Coop: Your coop must work for chickens and humans.
+There must be plenty of places to roost, including one to two nesting boxes.
+Also, the coop must be set up so it’s easy to clean!

 What should you do about the ‘rooster’?

-Of course, roosters are not allowed in all counties so check the rules first.
+Of course, roosters are not allowed in all counties, so check the rules first.
 You don’t need a rooster for your hens to lay eggs!
-At the end of the day, raising chickens is work but they’re smart and the eggs are delicious.
+Raising chickens is work, but they’re smart, and the eggs are delicious.
 They can even be clicker trained.

 If that sounds like fun and you’re a behavior junkie like all of us, please ask our staff about raising chickens.
 Head over to the garden center at Fang!
 Pet & Garden Supply so you can choose some herbs that your chickens will love!
 Grow some calendula or lavender in your garden and feed it to the hens.